Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Potential systems, symmetries and conservation laws

 \subsection{Nonlocal conserved quantities}

-Every conservation law admitted by the potential equation \eqref{pot2.eqn} holds for solutions of Westervelt's equation due to the relation \eqref{Weqn.pot2eqn.rel}.
+Every conservation law admitted by the potential equation \eqref{pot2.eqn} holds for solutions of the dissipative Westervelt equation due to the relation \eqref{Weqn.pot2eqn.rel}.

-A potential conservation law is a nonlocal conservation law of Westervelt's equation if its conserved current $(T^v,\Phi^v)|_\Esp$ has no essential dependence on $v$ and $x$-derivatives of $v$, up to the addition of a trivial current.
+A potential conservation law will be a local conservation law of the dissipative Westervelt equation if its conserved current $(T^v,\Phi^v)|_{\Esp^v}$ has no essential dependence on $v$ and $x$-derivatives of $v$, up to the addition of a trivial current.

+The potential conservation laws \eqref{pot2.conslaw1} and \eqref{pot2.conslaw2} have local conserved densities which coincide with some of the terms in the densities of the respective local conservation laws \eqref{conslaw1} and \eqref{conslaw2}.
+It is straightforward to see, using the potential equation expressed as $v_{xx} = (1-2\b p)p_t -\alpha p_{tt}$, that $(T^v_1 -T^3)|_{\Esp^v} = D_x\Theta$ and $(\Phi^v_1 -\Phi^3)|_{\Esp^v} = -D_t\Theta$ holds for $\Theta = tv_x +\tfrac{1}{4\b} x$.
+Hence, the conservation laws \eqref{pot2.conslaw1} and \eqref{conslaw1} are locally equivalent.
+Likewise, the conservation laws \eqref{pot2.conslaw2} and \eqref{conslaw2} can be seen to be locally equivalent.
+The conserved quantities can thus be expressed entirely in terms of $p$:

-It is easy to see that the two potential conservation laws \eqref{pot2.conslaw1} and \eqref{pot2.conslaw2} have a local conserved density but a nonlocal spatial flux.
-Up to the addition of a constant, these densities coincide with the mass density and the $x$-weighted mass density appearing in the integrals \eqref{mass.x-mass}.
-Thus, the net mass and the $x$-weighted mass are actually conserved quantities themselves.
+Up to the addition of a constant, the densities in these two conserved quantities are the same as the mass density and the $x$-weighted mass density appearing in the integrals \eqref{mass.x-mass}, as seen via the equation of state \eqref{eos}.
+Therefore, the net mass and the $x$-weighted mass are actually conserved quantities themselves.

 All of the other potential conservation laws \eqref{pot2.conslaw3}--\eqref{pot2.conslaw5} and \eqref{pot2.conslaw5a}--\eqref{pot2.conslaw5b} have a nonlocal conserved density involving $v=\partial_t^{-1}p$ or $v_x=\partial_t^{-1}p_x$.
 The resulting conserved quantities (after scaling by a numerical factor) consist of energy